la5nta/pat/README.md

 ### Gzip experiment

-Gzip message compression has been added as an experimental B2F extension, as an alternative to LZHUF.
-The feature can be enabled by setting the environment variable `GZIP_EXPERIMENT=1` at runtime.
+Gzip message compression has been added as an experimental B2F extension.
+The extension is implemented as a backwards compatible alternative to the ancient LZHUF compression.

+This experiment is enabled by default and sessions between two Pat nodes (or other software supporting this B2F extenstion) will use gzip compression when transferring messages.

 For more information, see <https://github.com/la5nta/wl2k-go#gzip-experiment>.